Berhanu Nega: After imprisonment

-Berhanu's CUD party won 137 seats of the 138 seats in the Addis Ababa city council.
+In the 2005 Addis Ababa city countil election, Berhanu's CUD party won 137 seats of the 138 seats.
 The elected council members of the party held an election for mayor and elected Berhanu to be the mayor.
 Then, the ruling party refused to hand in the city and eventually imprisoned all the leaders of the party including Berhanu.
 After 21 months in prison along with all opposition leader, Berhanu left the country in 2007 and returned to teach at the economics department of Bucknell at Bucknell University.
 While in the U.S, Berhanu announced the founding of a new political group, Ginbot 7, as the old one was dismantled by the government.
 Ginbot 7, established to pursue civil resistance through an all-inclusive means, attracted thousands of people in Ethiopia and abroad.
 Ginbot 7 now is one of the prominent opposition organizations fighting for liberty and democracy in Ethiopia.

 The ruling government claimed on 24 April 2009 that it had foiled a coup attempt led by members of Ginbot 7 to overthrow the government, arresting 35 people they claimed were part of the plot.
 Those arrested included General Tefera Mamo, Berhanu's cousin Getu Worku, and Tsige Habte-Mariam, the 80-year-old father of another well-known opposition figure at the time in exile, Andargachew Tsige.
 Ginbot 7 has claimed this allegation is part of the government's overall suppression of dissent by accusing its opponents of illegal activities and sentencing them in a kangaroo court.

 In late 2009 an Ethiopian court sentenced Berhanu to death, in absentia, along with four others (who were also sentenced in absentia), while 33 were sentenced to life in prison.
 Berhanu became a full professor at Bucknell University on spring of 2015.

 In July 2015, Berhanu went to Eritrea, to permanently join the "freedom fighters" that have been receiving help from the government of Isayas Afewerki, a long time leader of the Red Sea state.
 In January 2016, he returned to the United States to "update" his supporters and raise funds for his organization.